Anti-Chinese sentiment in the United States: Accusations of spying

 Under the Trump administration, the Justice Department launched the China Initiative to target supposed Chinese spies.
 In 2018, Donald Trump's FBI Director Christopher A. Wray publicly called students and researchers of Chinese descent potential spies and said that the FBI views China "not just a whole-of-government threat but a whole-of-society threat" requiring a "whole-of-society response".

-The ACLU said the initiative cast broad, unjustified suspicion on Chinese American scientists and unfairly targeted them for investigation and prosecution.
+The American Civil Liberties Union said the initiative cast broad, unjustified suspicion on Chinese American scientists and unfairly targeted them for investigation and prosecution.
 Several of the resulting prosecutions have been based on faulty grounds; they have resulted in devastating consequences for the lives of those affected.

 The Biden administration continued the initiative, despite civil-rights organizations' calls to end it.
 The Asian Americans Advancing Justice expressed "deep concern with the federal government's racial, ethnic, and national origin profiling and discriminatory investigations and prosecutions of Asian Americans and Asian immigrants".
 A 2021 survey of almost 2,000 scientists in the United States showed that more than half of scientists of Chinese descent, regardless of citizenship, feared surveillance from the US government.

-The Justice Department ended the initiative ended on February 22, 2022, citing perceptions of unfair treatment of Chinese Americans and residents of Chinese origin.
+The Justice Department ended the initiative on February 22, 2022, citing perceptions of unfair treatment of Chinese Americans and residents of Chinese origin.

 Xi Xiaoxing

 In 2015, police raided the home of Temple University physics professor Xi Xiaoxing and arrested him at gunpoint in front of his wife and two daughters.
 The Justice Department (DOJ) accused the scientist of illegally sending trade secrets to China—the design of a pocket heater used in superconductor research—and threatened him with 80 years in prison and $1 million in fines.
 The scientist's daughter Joyce Xi said, "Newscasters surrounded our home and tried to film through windows.
 The FBI rummaged through all our belongings and carried off electronics and documents containing many private details of our lives.
 For months, we lived in fear of FBI intimidation and surveillance.
 We worried about our safety in public, given that my dad's face was plastered all over the news.
 My dad was unable to work, and his reputation was shattered."

 Temple University forced the professor to take administrative leave and suspended him as chair of the Physics Department.
 He was also banned from accessing his lab or communicating with his students directly.
-It was later learned that FBI agents had been listening to his phone calls and reading his emails for months — possibly years.
+It was later learned that FBI agents had been listening to his phone calls and reading his emails for months – possibly years.

 In 2015, DOJ abruptly dropped the charges after investigators found that the information Xi shared did not include trade secrets.

 In 2021, Xi was denied recourse after a Philadelphia court rejected his legal claims for damages.